What you’ll get in this ETF and Mutual Fund Investing Guide:

 The Trouble With This Strategy – You

 I don’t mean to be unkind, but the hardest thing about using a strategy like the Mutual Fund Rotation approach (or any other mechanical method) is your natural inclination to over-ride the system with your feelings.
 Investing is very emotional for many people and therefore hard to do well.
 You have to contend with daily swings in the value of your hard-earned nest egg.
 That can get anyone uptight.
 I understand that.
-And that’s why the system I presented is structured to minimize your emotions as much as possible but it doesn’t eliminate your feelings – especially fear.
+The system I presented is structured to minimize your emotions as much as possible but it doesn’t eliminate your feelings – especially fear.

 Because of that, it might be difficult for you when some terrible headline hits the news and/or your funds significantly underperform or the market hits a rough patch.
 Even with the best intentions, some investors throw their system out the window and run for cover at the worst possible time.
 That is a natural thing to want to do.
 But don’t cave in.
 If you do, you’ll likely pay a high price over time.

 The second way to address the problem of investing emotionally is to use a qualified advisor who agrees that it makes sense to invest in stronger funds, to avoid weak funds and avoid weak markets as well.